 Mobile and 5G are a partial solution here, but to better develop these areas they need business support too.

-Which brings up factor two: publisher and brand interests.
+This brings up factor two: publisher and brand interests.

 In its main regions, companies have become keenly aware of esports’ marketing opportunities.